john-cd/rust_howto/bk/drafts/categories/development-tools/cargo/cargo.md

 # Looks for tests to run in two places: in each of your src files and any tests in tests/.
 cargo test

-# Updates all dependencies - respect the SemVer constraints in Cargo.toml
+# Updates all dependencies - respects the SemVer constraints in Cargo.toml
 cargo update
 # Updates just "regex"
 cargo update -p regex